Danwerk/CosmosOdysseyApp/README.md

 5. Run `docker compose up` command, which will start both: web application and database.
 6. Now the application should be accessible on `http://localhost:8001/` url.

+## Testing
+There is seeded two app users:
+- admin (email: admin@app.com, password: Foo.bar.1)
+- user (email: user@app.com, password Foo.bar.2)

+Use this identities to sign in or register a new one.